- Corvette engine in a rear-drive sedan

 The SS is a full-size, four-door "sleeper" performance sedan that won't scream for attention.
-It's Chevrolet's first rear-drive V-8 sedan since the rear-drive Impala SS went out of production in the 1990s.
+It's Chevrolet's first rear-drive V-8 sedan since Chevrolet discontinued the Impala SS in '90s.

-Compared to the more curvaceous Impala, however, the SS and its conservative profile look like a carry-over from another time at Chevrolet.
+Compared to the more curvaceous Impala, however, the SS cuts a conservative profile that looks like a carry-over from Chevrolet of yore.
 For 2016, the look is updated with a revised front fascia with vertical ducts at its outer edges, LED front signature lights, functional hood vents, and 19-inch alloy wheels with painted pockets.
 These tweaks do little to change the restrained look, however.

-The 2016 Chevrolet SS packs a 415-horsepower version of the last-generation Corvette's LS3 6.2-liter V-8.
-It's an odd choice given the industry-wide turn to smaller, turbocharged engines to improve fuel economy.
-In fact, when ordered with the 6-speed automatic transmission, the SS is saddled with a federal gas guzzler tax.
+The 2016 Chevrolet SS packs some muscle under the hood in the form of a 415-horsepower 6.2-liter LS3 V-8 from the last-generation Corvette.
+It's an odd choice given the industry-wide turn to smaller-displacement turbocharged engines to improve fuel economy.
+In fact, when ordered with the 6-speed automatic transmission, the SS is saddled with a federal gas-guzzler tax.
 Thankfully, the car gets good enough fuel economy with the available 6-speed manual transmission that it avoids that tax.

-The Chevy SS is meant as a relatively limited-volume offering—more of a sedan mate to the Camaro, and a spicier alternative to those mainstream sedans like the Impala and Malibu.
-Its effect on GM's average fuel economy will therefore be minimal, and it should appeal to enthusiasts based on its performance chops.
+The Chevy SS is meant as a limited-volume offering—more of a sedan mate to Chevy's two-door Camaro, and a spicier alternative to the Impala full-size sedan.
+It should appeal to enthusiasts due to its performance creds.

 The mammoth V-8 was initially hooked up only to a 6-speed automatic transmission, while a 6-speed manual was added to the options list for 2015.
 Acceleration to 60 mph takes a claimed 4.7 seconds, and a new dual-mode exhaust gives the engine a nice burble at idle and a bark under heavy throttle.
-Strong Brembo brakes are standard, there's a near-perfect 52/48 weight distribution, and the rear axle is kept in place by a true multi-link independent suspension.
+Strong Brembo brakes and performance Z-rated tires wrapped around forged aluminum wheels are standard, there's a near-perfect weight distribution of 52 front/48 rear, and a true multi-link independent rear suspension keeps its powered wheels planted.
 Also last year, Chevrolet made Magnetic Ride Control dampers standard.
-Like those available on the Camaro and Corvette, these dampers use a magnetic fluid to change responsiveness and damping force in any of three modes: Tour, Sport and Performance.
-Forged aluminum wheels with Z-rated tires also call out some serious performance intent.
+These dampers use a magnetic fluid to adjust damping force on the fly through three modes: Tour, Sport and Performance.

-And it delivers on that promise for the most part.
-Everything has been really well calibrated—with the goods to take on serious driving roads, yet just enough comfort for those in areas without the best roads.
+With all this performance kit, the SS shows its intention to thrill---and it delivers.
+The well-calibrated chassis has the grit to take on those winding roads you crave, yet it's plush enough for those who live in areas without the best roads.
 The Magnetic Ride Control suspension does a fairly good job of filtering out bumps in the base Tour mode, though the default setting is still a bit firm.
 The Sport and Performance modes stiffen up the ride further, but also make the car react quicker to steering inputs.
 That only enhances this car's great steering response.

-The only significant disappointment, dynamically, is how the automatic transmission contributes; it's too muted and delayed in its responses—lazy in Drive, but still not sharp enough in its Sport mode.
-Thankfully, the manual option is available for true enthusiasts, allowing them to shift as quickly or as slowly as they please.
+The best performers typically match top-notch engines with transmissions to match.
+Unfortunately, this is where the SS stumbles.
+Its automatic transmission is muted and unresponsive—lazy in Drive, but still not sharp enough in its Sport mode.
+Thankfully, Chevrolet made a manual option available for enthusiasts.
 However, it takes some time to get used to.
 Gear engagement is high in the clutch travel, making it hard to be smooth and easy to stall.
 After that, though, the throws are smooth and fairly short.

-Chevrolet has loaded the SS with active-safety features, including standard forward collision alert, lane departure warning, side blind-zone alert, and rear cross traffic alert, plus a rear vision camera.
-There are also eight standard airbags, including knee bags for the driver and front passenger.
-The SS hasn't been tested by either of the national safety groups, and it likely won't given its low-volume status.
+Chevrolet has loaded the SS with active safety features, including standard forward collision alert, lane departure warning, side blind-zone alert, rear cross traffic alert, and a rearview camera.
+Eight standard airbag protect you in the event of a crash.
+However, due to its low sales volume, the SS hasn't been and likely won't be tested by either national safety group.

-The SS comes pretty well equipped, with few options.
+Few options are available on the SS.
 It's the first Chevrolet to feature Automatic Parking Assist, which will help steer you into a parking spot; it's even included with the manual transmission.
-Leather upholstery, HID headlights, dual-zone automatic climate control, heated-and-ventilated front seats, keyless ignition, remote start, a head-up display, and 220-watt Bose audio are all included.
-So is Chevrolet MyLink, which has an 8.0-inch color touchscreen and can help manage hands-free conversations, media, and infotainment apps through a connected smartphone.
-The infotainment system comes with 4G LTE connectivity that speeds up connections to OnStar and can also be set up to serve a wi-fi hotspot in the vehicle for an extra monthly charge.
+As standard are leather upholstery, HID headlights, dual-zone automatic climate control, keyless ignition, heated/ventilated front seats, head-up display, remote start, and a 220-watt Bose audio system.
+Chevrolet's MyLink infotainment system is displayed on an 8-inch touchscreen and features advanced connectivity for select smartphone apps.
 For 2016, a navigation system becomes standard.

 The SS achieves similar fuel economy with the manual and automatic transmissions, with the stick slightly edging out the auto.
 The manual car is rated at 14 mpg city, 22 highway, 17 combined while the automatic continues with its 14/20/16 mpg ratings.
 That distinction is important, though, as the manual avoids the gas guzzler tax.